 - Go back to the original position and do the other side.

-This exercise is a good glute workout that engages your core and hip abductors.
-This exercise is done with a lightweight resistance band.
+This is a good glute workout that engages your core and abductors.
+It can be done with a lightweight resistance band.

 - Place the elastic band just above your knees and stand shoulder-width apart.

 - Step out and lungee your left knee forward as though you were starting on a pair of ice skate blades or roller blades, swinging your arms to the side.

 - Hold this position for two seconds, then alternate legs.

 - Repeat 12 to 15 reps on each leg.